theTrueJedi/theTrueJedi.github.io/addtocart.md

 <br>
 <hr>

-# Kitchen Stuff <a name="kitchen"></a>
+## Kitchen Stuff <a name="kitchen"></a>

+#### Cuisipro Cheese Grater
-**Cuisipro Cheese Grater** – I know it sounds silly to go crazy for a cheese grater, but... here we are.
+I know it sounds silly to go crazy for a cheese grater, but... here we are.
 Cheese and other gratables just don't seem to stick to this, making cleanup that much faster and easier.
 Ours has lasted us probably 5 years at this point, so build quality is top notch as well.
 <script type="text/javascript">
 amzn_assoc_tracking_id = "vikariousshop-20";
 amzn_assoc_ad_mode = "manual";